 Vault: Manage, retain, search and export your organization’s email and on-the-record chats.
 Vault is included exclusively with our $10/user/month plan.

-In your company’s transition to Google for Work, you may wonder whether it makes sense to go through a Google partner, or go direct to Google.
+In your company’s transition to Google for Work, you may wonder whether it makes sense to go through a Google premier partner or go directly to Google.

 What’s the difference, and what are the benefits?

-Google for Work provides amazing products for an all-encompassing business solution.
+Google for Work Premier Partners provides amazing products for an all-encompassing business solution.
 Their product suite has many solutions from email, collaboration, word processor, video chats, storage, intranet builder… and more.

 But you already know that.

 Think of going direct to Google as going to an auto parts store.
 You know your car.
-You know how to do the instillation yourself and you have the time.
+You know how to do the installation yourself and you have the time.

 Going with a Google Partner is like going to a mechanic.
 You get services to make sure everything runs properly and you won’t stall out on the highway.
 Google partners provide clear and knowledgeable guidance with support from start to finish while implementing these tools for you.